inspiretravel/inspiretravel/README.md

 🔍 What I'm up to?

-Shifting gears from 20 years in SAP consulting to the thrilling world of cyber defense 🛡️
+Shifting gears from 20 years in SAP ERP consulting to the thrilling world of cyber defense 🛡️

+Preparing <a href ="https://github.com/inspiretravel/OSCP-Journey">MY FIRST ATTEMPT OSCP exam in 2026

 Learning Splunk, Microsoft Sentinel, and CrowdStrike—because logs don’t lie! 🔥

-Preparing <a href ="https://github.com/inspiretravel/OSCP-Journey"> OSCP exam in this coming 90 days

 <div></div>
 <div></div>